likeconan/MVC5_EF6_Angular2_WebAPI2/README.md

 will help you update the database without losing the data you have created.

 >In next chapter I will show you how to use **Dependency Injection(DI)** to create loosely coupled systems in  WebAPI.
 And aslo some basic applies in Web API 2.

+## <a name="domain">WebAPI With Ninject

+>As you develop an apllication, in an ideal situation,each component knows nothing about any other componenet and only deals with other areas of application throught abstract interfaces.This is known as **loose coupling**,and it makes testing and modifying applications easier.And what I need is a way to get objects that implement an interface without having to create the object directly.The solution to this problem is called **dependency injection(DI)**,also known as **Inversion of Control(IoC)**

+> **[Tip:]** Because this tutorial is all about using tools to create Single Page Application, I will not take more time on explaining DI.But you can check the details from
+[Wiki](https://en.wikipedia.org/wiki/Dependency_injection) or google other instructions about it.Don't worry if you don't understand DI right now,you can learn it by using it and and imitating the code pattern to get the points of DI in future.

+>### Install Ninject In WebAPI

+>Select ***Package Manager Console*** in Visual Studio to open the NuGet command line and enter the following commands:
+		Install-Package Ninject WebAPI
+		Install-Package Ninject.Web.Common WebAPI
+		Install-Package Ninject.Web.WebApi WebAPI
+		Install-Package Ninject.Web.WebApi.WebHost WebAPI

+>After install all of the packages.You will see there is a *NinjectWebCommon.cs* file created in App_Start project directory.In this class, check the *RegisterService* method which is used for resolving your dependency injection.

+> **[Tip:]** Don't worry that you don't understand what has been done in ninject right now.